cfpb/design-manual/README.md

 #### Second Level
 These issues may not be as high of a priority as the monthly sprint but they are issues being actively discussed and worked on.
 We consider these items to be “next in line.”

-#### Publish
-These issues have received approval and need to be added to the asset libraries, to Capital Framework, to the Design Manual, or some combination of the three.

 ### Labels

 #### Step one: Label by classification